Shanna Shannon: Career

 Shanna Shannon started uploading cover songs of national anthems in 2015, with her first cover video of the song "Indonesia Pusaka".
 In addition to uploading cover videos, Shanna Shannon frequently performs at events to sing national anthems.
 In 2016, Shanna Shannon auditioned for a premiere event at Marina Bay, Singapore.
 She became one of Asia's representatives for singing and acting at Walt Disney World.'

 In 2017, she was appointed as the Ambassador of the Indonesian National Anthem by Anies Baswedan at the 2017 Kirab Kebangsaan event.

 On the 75th Anniversary of Indonesia Independence Day, Shanna Shannon and Dul Jaelani released a single titled "Anak Negeri".
 In 2021, she officially released the song "Kamu Dan Kenangan (You and Memories)" composed by Melly Goeslaw and originally performed by Maudy Ayunda.
 She had previously covered the song in 2019, and the video was viewed over 20 million times on YouTube.
 This attracted the copyright owner, Trinity Optima Production, to release it on digital platforms.
 At that time, she also officially signed a contract with Trinity Optima.
-In September 2021, Shanna Shannon launched a music program titled "Sing with Shannon" which aired on GoPlay.
+In September 2021, Shanna Shannon launched a music program titled "Sing with Shannon" which aired on Gojek's GoPlay.
 She released her first single with Trinity Optima on September 24, 2021, titled "Rela," which was composed by Melly Goeslaw and later became the theme song for the soap opera Cinta setelah Cinta in 2022.